ANWR 2016

 Whytes at Gilbau Pass, little did we know the easy part was done.
 After the pass we ran into a section of deep snow.
 Take a step and sink into your knee or mid thigh, this is called post hole-ing and is very low on the fun factor scale.

-I voted for someplace warm, this is not that
+I voted for someplace warm????

 Looks like tire marks but is actually a Caribou Highway, The Caribou follow each other and wear paths in the tundra.